Written by Matthew O’Malley

 And lastly but most importantly…

 You matter.
 You have a voice.
 You have a personality.
 You have gifts and talents.
 You have so much potential and so much to offer.
 You matter.
 Your journey matters.
 Your life matters.
 No matter where your stuttering journey and life journey takes you, I’m rooting for you.
 I know the deep struggle of stuttering.
 I know the imprisonment.
 I know the frustration.
-I don’t know what you’re life journey is but I’m rooting for you.
+I don’t know what your life journey is but I’m rooting for you.
 For what it’s worth, I believe your struggle with stuttering is purposeful.
 Keep pushing and find your path.
 I’m rooting you on.

 Some final research quotes which are highly applicable